 What to expect from your doctor

-The doctor is likely to ask both of you a number of questions about your loved one's symptoms and about the period leading up to the memory loss.
+The doctor is likely to ask both you and the person experiencing amnesia a number of questions about symptoms and about the period leading up to the memory loss.

 The doctor may ask your loved one:

 - What is the last thing you remember?